sourcegraph/handbook/content/marketing/webinars.md

 - Reminder email T-1 day which includes the Zoom webinar link
 - Reminder email T-1 hour which includes the Zoom webinar link

+Since this is a [lead-generation activity](marketing_operations.md#maintaining-data-pipelines), we need to track it in our [HubSpot event log](https://docs.google.com/spreadsheets/d/16S3xlcY7DmpcfKZYD-3VHUsaPLiYHyisu8cD_gZpv0Q/edit?usp=drive_web&ouid=117507720010549543900).
+Add the HubSpot registration list to the `Webinar Registration` list and the attendees list to the `Webinar Attendee` list.
+Contact BizOps in the #marketing or #analytics channels.
+NOTE: This has not been implemented yet in HubSpot and Zapier yet.

 Post webinar, Sourcegraph will send followup emails:
 - Attendee thank you email with link to rewatch
 - Registered but an attendee email with link to watch